 Half-life is an expression of elimination, an exponential function.
 If it were linear (i.e in zero-order kinetics) then doubling the administered dose would lead to the doubling of the duration of action (assuming concentration and drug activity are linked in a linear relationship).
 However if elimination is happening in a conventional first-order fashion, doubling the dose will lead to an increase of the duration of action by approximately one half-life.

 This basically means that increasing the bolus dose is a pointless way of achieving a longer period of desirable drug activity.
-Consider that if one wanted to increase the duration of action by two half-lives, one would need to load up with a catastrophically insane "octuple" dose which - in the context (let's say) of recreational drugs - would reach well into bat country.
+Consider that if one wanted to increase the duration of action by three half-lives, one would need to load up with a catastrophically insane "octuple" dose which - in the context (let's say) of recreational drugs - would reach well into bat country.

 If one agrees that a factor-of-eight overdose is not an effective way of achieving a safe sustained drug effect, one naturally decides on regular repeat dosing to achieve a stable concentration.
 Let us consider a situation where the peak effect of a single dose is also the desired sustained effect.
 If one continues to administer the same dose at half-life time intervals, the drug concentration at the end of every dose will increase.
 However, because elimination is concentration-dependent, the elimination rate will also increase.
 Thus the drug concentration will increase by halves: first to 50%, then to 75%, then to 87.5% and so on.
 This is in fact the complete opposite of elimination (where drug concentration falls by halves).